Northland/Olympic Twin Village

 Few drive-ins evoke the passion like the Northland Twin.
 Many industry figures of today seemed to have worked at Northland at some stage during their careers, including many of the current Village Coburg staff.

-Buddy's hamburger rating 7/10.
-Thanks to Phil and Joan Allen for photos used here.
+Thanks to Phil Allen and Joan Allen for images used here.